Aliases for UQCRFS1 Gene

 GeneCards Summary for UQCRFS1 Gene

 UQCRFS1 (Ubiquinol-Cytochrome C Reductase, Rieske Iron-Sulfur Polypeptide 1) is a Protein Coding gene.
-Diseases associated with UQCRFS1 include Amyotrophic Lateral Sclerosis 20.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Diseases associated with UQCRFS1 include Mitochondrial Complex Iii Deficiency, Nuclear Type 10 and Lactic Acidosis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and 2 iron, 2 sulfur cluster binding.

-Cytochrome b-c1 complex subunit 9: Possible component of the mitochondrial ubiquinol-cytochrome c reductase complex dimer (complex III dimer), which is a respiratory chain that generates an electrochemical potential coupled to ATP synthesis (PubMed:28673544).
-UQCRFS1 undergoes proteolytic processing once it is incorporated in the complex III dimer, including this fragment, called subunit 9, which corresponds to the transit peptide (PubMed:28673544).
-The proteolytic processing is necessary for the correct insertion of UQCRFS1 in the complex III dimer, but the persistence of UQCRFS1-derived fragments may prevent newly imported UQCRFS1 to be processed and assembled into complex III and is detrimental for the complex III structure and function (PubMed:28673544).
-It is therefore unsure whether the UQCRFS1 fragments, including this fragment, are structural subunits (PubMed:28673544).
+[Cytochrome b-c1 complex subunit 9]: Component of the ubiquinol-cytochrome c oxidoreductase (cytochrome b-c1 complex, complex III, CIII).
+UQCRFS1 undergoes proteolytic processing once it is incorporated in the complex III dimer.
+One of the fragments, called subunit 9, corresponds to its mitochondrial targeting sequence (MTS).
+The proteolytic processing is necessary for the correct insertion of UQCRFS1 in the complex III dimer, but the persistence of UQCRFS1-derived fragments may prevent newly imported UQCRFS1 to be processed and assembled into complex III and is detrimental for the complex III structure and function.